lilproskater/itexam/README.md

 <h1>IT Exam</h1>

-Hello and welcome to itexam repository
+Hello and welcome to itexam repository.
+This project was created by Sultanov Mirodil in 2019 and all the license information is written in license.txt

 <h2>About project</h2>
 This project is created for testing the knowledge on any theme you want.